 Skin Test Types

 Intradermal tests.
-The doctor will use a needle to inject the allergen a little deeper under the skin of your arm.
-You may need this test only if the others had unclear results.
+For this type, your doctor will use a needle to inject the allergy trigger a little deeper under the skin of your arm.
+You may need this only if the standard test has unclear results.

 Your doctor will probably test for many things at once.
-She will give you a physical exam and ask you questions, too.
-After the test and exam, your doctor should have a good sense of what triggers your allergies and what doesn't.
+They'll give you a physical exam and ask you questions, too.
+After the test and exam, they would have a good sense of what triggers your allergies and what doesn't.

 Skin tests are accurate, but they're not perfect.
-Doctors may need to figure out unclear results.
+Sometimes the results aren't clear.
 It's important to work with a doctor who has a lot of experience with allergy testing.

-More serious allergic reactions are very rare.
+More-serious allergic reactions are rare.
 To be safe, doctors always do allergy testing in an office where they can watch you.

-After skin testing, your doctor can tailor your treatment and advise what you should do next.
-You may need:
+After skin testing, your doctor can tailor your treatment to your needs.
+Some things they may suggest: